top of page

 • Spotify

-The Rams, now 13-4 overall and 3-1 in Atlantic 10 play, will travel to Philadelphia to face Saint Joseph’s on Friday, January 17th.
-Tip-off is scheduled for 7:00 p.m.
+Now 18-5 overall and 8-2 in Atlantic 10 play, VCU will face Dayton on Friday, February 7, at UD Arena.
+Tip-off is scheduled for 7 p.m.

 BOX SCORE